ld4lt/linguistic-annotation/survey/required-features.md

 Web Annotation: `+` (multiple selectors can be combined into an aggregate selector)

+CoNLL-RDF: `(-)` (not natively, but in combination with POWLA)

+POWLA: `(+)` (a terminal is offset-defined, so it apparently has to be a continuous string, but nonterminals can aggregate discontinuous sequences of terminals)

+Ligt: `(-)` (in principle, discontinuous aggregates could exist, but there are no examples for that nor any model in current IGT annotation)

+LAF: `(+)` (the existence of discontinuous anchors needs to be confirmed, but nodes can aggregate other nodes regardless of their position)

+MAF, SemAF, SynAF: tbc.

 ### B.6 Pointers: Annotation of media files

 Annotation of non-textual data, e.g., audio, video, images.